Sheung Wan: History

 Sheung Wan was one of the earliest settled places by the British, and belonged to the historical Victoria City.
 The site of the original occupation of Hong Kong Island by British forces in 1842 was at Possession Street, between Queen's Road Central and Hollywood Road.
 A plaque to this effect can be found in Hollywood Road Park at the top of Possession Street.
 The foot of Possession Street, Possession Point, was at that time on the shoreline, but is now several hundred yards inland due to reclamation.

 Geography

 Sheung Wan is surrounded by Sai Ying Pun in the west, Central in the east, Victoria Harbour in the north and Victoria Peak in the south.
 Part of the Mid-Levels is located within Sheung Wan.
 The border between Central and Sheung Wan consists of the entire Castle Lane, the entire Aberdeen Street, the entire Wing Kut Street, the section of Des Voeux Road Central between Wing Kut Street and Wing Wo Street, the section of Wing Wo Street north of Des Voeux Road Central, the section of Connaught Road Central between Wing Wo Street and Rumsey Street, and the section of Rumsey Street from Connaught Road Central to the waterside.
 Garfield Mansion is in Sheung Wan while Green Field Court is in Central.
-The border's location south of Seymour Road in the Mid-Levels is unknown.
+The border's location south of Seymour Road in the Mid-Levels is unknown.Notable streets in the area include Po Yan Street.